 Skip advert

 Advertisement - Article continues below

-Though newer rivals may offer more range, we’ve found Kia’s quoted figures to be pretty accurate, plus the EV6 still has one of the fastest charging speeds of any electric car.
-All versions of the Kia EV6 are pretty brisk and it remains one of the better electric family cars to drive.
-If you don’t mind the high insurance premiums, you’ll find there’s a lot to like about the EV6 and its brilliant seven-year warranty.
+Although some rivals offer more official battery range, we’ve found Kia’s quoted figures to be pretty accurate in the real world, plus the EV6 still offers some of the fastest charging speeds of any electric car.
+All versions of the Kia are pretty brisk and it remains one of the better electric family cars to drive.
+If you don’t mind the high insurance premiums, you’ll find there’s a lot to like about the EV6, and its seven-year warranty only sweetens the deal.

 Range details, specs and alternatives

-A sister car to the equally-striking Hyundai Ioniq 5, the Kia EV6 is a futuristic-looking amalgamation of a family hatchback and fashionable electric SUV.
-It arrived all the way back in 2021, but is still going strong, even when compared with newer and equally competitive rivals such as the Tesla Model Y, Volkswagen ID.4 or even more premium options like the Audi Q4 e-tron.
+A sister car to the equally striking Hyundai Ioniq 5, the Kia EV6 is a futuristic-looking amalgamation of a family hatchback and fashionable electric SUV.
+It arrived all the way back in 2021, but a facelift in 2024 has brought this distinctive EV back up to speed with its younger competitors.

+Skip advert